Healthy Chicken Pot Pie Soup: A Homely Classic Made Lighter

 Key Ingredients & What Makes Them Healthy

-You don’t need fancy ingredients to build rich, satisfying flavours.
+You don’t need fancy ingredients to build rich, satisfying flavors.
 The secret lies in choosing fresh produce and smart swaps.

 Chicken Choices